Home / Research

 Here you find a selection of some of my recent papers.

-We study families of depth measures defined by natural sets of axioms.
-We show that any such depth measure is a constant factor approximation of Tukey depth.
-We further investigate the dimensions of depth regions, showing that the Cascade conjecture, introduced by Kalai for Tverberg depth, holds for all depth measures which satisfy our most restrictive set of axioms, which includes Tukey depth.
-Along the way, we introduce and study a new depth measure called enclosing depth, which we believe to be of independent interest, and show its relation to a constant-fraction Radon theorem on certain two-colored point sets.
+I study families of depth measures defined by natural sets of axioms.
+I show that any such depth measure is a constant factor approximation of Tukey depth.
+I further investigate the dimensions of depth regions, showing that the Cascade conjecture, introduced by Kalai for Tverberg depth, holds for all depth measures which satisfy the most restrictive set of axioms, which includes Tukey depth.
+Along the way, I introduce and study a new depth measure called enclosing depth, which I believe to be of independent interest, and show its relation to a constant-fraction Radon theorem on certain two-colored point sets.